1. Home

 • ・Controllability of the manifestation of the risk due to external factors

-Total 21 material risks identified through our risk assessment have been organized into three risk categories: “Consumer and Social-related Risks,” “Operation & Fundamental Risks,” and “Other Risks,” as shown in Table 2 below.
+The total of 20 material risks identified through our risk assessment have been organized into three risk categories: “Consumer and Social-related Risks,” “Operation & Fundamental Risks,” and “Other Risks,” as shown in Table 2 below.

-Table 2 <Summary of Shiseido Group material risks>
+Table 2 <Summary of Shiseido Group material risks> ★: Risks that should be prioritized

 Consumer and Social-related Risks

-• ・Changes in Consumer Values
+• ・Changes in Consumer Values★

-• ・Pace of Cutting-Edge Innovation
+• ・Pace of Cutting-Edge Innovation★

-• ・Corporate and Brand Reputation
+• ・Corporate and Brand Reputation★

-• ・Diversity & Inclusion
+• ・Diversity, Equity & Inclusion (DE&I)

-• ・Natural and Human-Made Disasters
+• ・Natural Disaster, Infectious Disease, and Terrorism

-• ・Geopolitical Tensions
+• ・Geopolitical Tensions★

 Operation & Fundamental Risks

-• ・Corporate Culture and Acquisition/Securing Outstanding Talent
+• ・Corporate Culture and Acquisition/Securing Outstanding People★

-• ・Business Structure Transformation
+• ・Business Structure Transformation★

-• ・Operating Infrastructure
+• ・Operating Infrastructure★

 • ・Supply Network